apollographql/apollo-server/docs/source/schema/scalars-enums.md

 title: Custom scalars
 ---

 The GraphQL specification includes default scalar types `Int`, `Float`, `String`, `Boolean`, and `ID`.
-Although these scalars cover the majority of use cases, some applications need to support another atomic data type (such as `Date`) or add validation to an existing type.
+Although these scalars cover the majority of use cases, some applications need to support other atomic data types (such as `Date`) or add validation to an existing type.
 To enable this, you can define custom scalar types.

-> For more information about the `graphql` library's type system, see the [official documentation](http://graphql.org/graphql-js/type/).

 ## Defining a custom scalar